manetu/temporal-clojure-sdk/doc/workflows.md

 A temporal query is similar to a temporal signal, both are messages sent to a running Workflow.
 The difference is that a signal intends to change the behaviour of the Workflow, whereas a query intends to inspect the current state of the Workflow.
-Querying the state of a Workflow implies that the Workflow must maintain state while running, typically in a clojure [atom](https://clojuredocs.org/clojure.core/atom).
+Querying the state of a Workflow implies that the Workflow must maintain state while running, typically in a clojure [atom](https://clojuredocs.org/clojure.core/atom) or [ref](https://clojure.org/reference/refs).

 #### Registering a Query handler